-One explanation of the overall worse performance of the algorithms on the people domain, which was hypothesised in Section 1, is that there is greater scope for inter-author variation in more complex domains, and perhaps also greater scope for variation within the descriptions produced by the same author.
-As an approximate indicator of this, we computed the average number of attributes that descriptions in the two domains had.
-This was clearly higher in the people domain (3.64) than in the furniture domain (2.02).
+One explanation of the overall worse performance of the algorithms on the people domain, which was hinted at in $\S1$, is that there is greater scope for inter-author variation the more complex a domain is, and perhaps also greater scope for variation within the descriptions produced by the same author.
+As an approximate indicator of this, we computed the average number of unique attributes that descriptions in the two domains had.
+This was clearly higher in the people domain (3.64) compared to the furniture descriptions (2.02).
 More important than a measure of central tendency however, is the variance.
-At 2.24, variance in the number of attributes across descriptions of people was substantial, compared to a mere .66 in furniture.
-This largely confirms our expectations, as well as offering an explanation for some of the different results obtained in the two sub-corpora.
+At 2.238, variance in the number of unique attributes across descriptions of people was substantial, compared to a mere .66 in furniture.
+This largely confirms our expectations, as well as offering an explanation for the different results obtained in the two sub-corpora.
+It also offers a note of caution: in practice, identifying a PO is not always trivial, and minor variations in attribute orderings can have a significant impact.

 The final part of our analysis concerns the relative performance of the algorithms on singular and plural descriptions.
-Table 4 displays scores for the best-performing IAs in the furniture and in the people domain as a function of the Cardinality/Similarity variable.
+Table 4 displays scores for the bestperforming IAs in the furniture and in the people domain as a function of the Cardinality/Similarity variable.
 Results in the people domain suggest that the algorithm performs approximately equally well in the 'singular' and 'plural similar' conditions.
 Pairwise comparisons showed no significant difference between these two conditions.
-The difference between 'singulars' and 'dissimilar plurals' was substantial ($t_S =$ $-14.784, p = .01; t_I = -8.250 p = .01$).
-The same was true of 'similar' and 'dissimilar' plurals ($t_S = -10.773$, $p = .01; t_I = -8.701, p = .01$).
+The difference between 'singulars' and 'dissimilar plurals' was substantial ($t_S = -14.784, p = .01; t_I =$ $-8.250 \ p = .01$).
+The same was true of 'similar' and 'dissimilar' plurals ($t_S = -10.773$, p = .01; $t_I = -8.701, p = .01$).
 One reason for the worse performance on the 'dissimilar' condition is that here, algorithms needed to use disjunction.
-Under the generalisation of the IA by [21], this involves searching through disjoined combinations of increasing length, a process which obscures the notion of preference incorporated in the preference order.
+Under the generalisation of the IA by van Deemter (2002), this involves searching through disjoined combinations of increasing length, a process which obscures the notion of preference incorporated in the PO.

-A similar analysis by [8] on the different Cardinality/Similarity conditions in the furniture corpus showed a somewhat different picture.
+A similar analysis by Gatt et al. (2007) on the different Cardinality/Similarity conditions in the furniture corpus showed a somewhat different picture.
 All algorithms tested in that paper performed better on singular descriptions, but the difference between 'similar' and 'dissimilar' plurals was not as dramatic.
 One of the reasons for this has to do with TYPE.
 In the people domain, all entities had the same value of this attribute (man).
 This means that authors avoided coordination (semantic disjunction) in the 'plural similar' domains, producing descriptions such as the men with the beard.
 In the furniture domains, referents in 'plural similar' domains had different basic-level values of TYPE, and authors were more likely to use disjunction, with descriptions such as the red table and the red chair.
 This interpretation suggests that the basic problem encountered by all algorithms in both domains was with disjunction (which had to be used in the similar cases for furniture descriptions, because of the different values of TYPE).